Questions about Expressive Arts Therapy

 How long does it take to complete the certificate program?

-Does the Appalachian State Expressive Arts program offer distance and /or online classes?
+Does the Appalachian State Expressive Arts Therapy program offer distance and /or online classes?

-Can I take Expressive Art classes as an undergraduate?
+Can I take Expressive Art Therapy classes as an undergraduate?

 Students are strongly encouraged to experience expressive arts therapy in order to better understand the impact on the client.
 Students are also expected to be engaged in ongoing personal practice in the arts.